ScottWorks/Meme-Bounty/README.md

 5. Now that our local development blockchain is live we can connect MetaMask.
 If you have not done so already install [MetaMask](https://www.metamask.io), then create an account.
 Once that has been completed login and change the network from Main Etherenum Network to Custom RPC, this should allow you to enter a "New RPC URL", in this field put "http://127.0.0.1:9545".
 This RPC URL should match that of the development blockchain.
 Last import some of the private keys found in the Truffle Development Console into MetaMask.

 6. Finally, open a new instance of the CLI (should be at the directory root), then navigate to the client folder `cd ./client/`.
-At this point we are ready to launch the webpack server and begin interacting with the XBounty Client, enter `npm start` and have fun!
+At this point we are ready to launch the webpack server and begin interacting with the Meme Bounty Client, enter `npm start` and have fun!
    :tada: :tada: :tada:

 ## Testing